 Two additions were eventually added, in 1960 and 1974, which introduced a modernist concrete style that was popular at the time but now stands in stark contrast to the limestone character of the old building.
 For the last 45 years we have had a stagnant student life centre, even while our student community continued to grow.
 When the most recent addition to the JDUC opened in 1974, Queen’s had 10,000 students on campus, less than half of our current population.

 With all this in mind, it may not surprise you that a replacement for the JDUC was conceived more than 15 years ago.
 Under that plan, a new student life centre would be long operational on that site.
 But for reasons that go far beyond the scope of the project, it never came to fruition.
-What we are left with is an increasingly dysfunctional and unappealing space, occasionally touched up through minor restorations.
+What we were left with is an increasingly dysfunctional and unappealing space, occasionally touched up through minor restorations.

 - a student life centre that has your favourite study spots on campus